masud90/convertxlsform/README.md

 - A title (from the XLSForm settings)
 - A "Selected language:" header (if language-specific columns exist)
-- A blank line before the first question
 - Each question formatted with its type, relevance (if provided), and other details
 - Required questions marked with an asterisk (*)
 - Constraint messages (if any) in italics and enclosed in parentheses
-- Answer area placeholders for questions (text, integer, geopoint, etc.)
+- Answer area placeholders for questions without specified answer choices (text, integer, geopoint, etc.)

 ## Contributing
 Contributions are welcome!
 If you find issues, have feature requests, or wish to improve the code, please: